tinwatchman/2d-array-rotation/README.md

 =================
 > rotates two-dimensional arrays clockwise

-A collection of functions to rotate the values within a given two-dimensional array (i.e. an `Array` of `Arrays`) clockwise by 90, 180 or 270 degrees.
-Potentially useful for, say, turning around game pieces or sprites that are represented in code as 2d arrays.
+A collection of functions to rotate the values within a given two-dimensional array (i.e. an `Array` of `Array`s) clockwise by 90, 180 or 270 degrees.
+Potentially useful for, say, turning around game pieces or sprites.
 Provided as an ES6-compatible module.

+**Notes**
+- Source arrays are not directly modified.
+- Values within rows are reindexed directly from the source array, not copied or cloned.
+Object references will therefore remain unchanged.
+- Make sure that rows with arrays are all the same length.
+Results may be inconsistent otherwise.

 ## Installation